 Benjamin Rider was born in Harare, Zimbabwe.
 At the age of three, he moved to South Africa for a year, and then onto Israel for most of his childhood before moving to London, England.
 In 2012, whilst completing his BA studies at Queen Mary University of London, he shot his first feature, 'To Love Somebody'.
 He has since gone on to complete several feature films including the drama 'Forever Tomorrow', the cinemascope art house film 'Our Little Haven' and the B-Movie 'Suburban Coffin'.
 He recently wrapped production on 'People In Landscape' starring Gina Gershon and Oscar nominee Eric Roberts.

 Anthony Guilianti is an Award-Winning Los Angeles-based Screenwriter.
-He worked on the development and promotion of films and television shows such as 'Oculus', 'The Best of Me', 'Don Jon', 'Limitless', 'Catfish the TV Show', 'Disney's Descendants', 'Teen Beach 2' and 'Out of the Furnace' to name a few.
+He grew up in the suburbs of New York City, where his passion for storytelling was born and evolved from a mere hobby to a professional aspiration.
+He attended the Roy H. Park School of Communications at Ithaca College where he studied creative writing.
+Once he was settled in his new city of Los Angeles, Anthony began working on the development and promotion of films and television shows such as 'Oculus', 'The Best of Me', 'Don Jon', 'Limitless', 'Catfish the TV Show', 'Disney's Descendants', 'Teen Beach 2' and 'Out of the Furnace' to name a few.
 While working for companies such as Universal Studios, Disney and Relativity Media, Anthony still made time to work on his own screenplays.
 'Thirty Days of Red', based on the bestselling novel of the same title, has already had the honor of winning four festivals/competitions, including the Best Adapted Screenplay at the 2018 Burbank International Film Festival.
 His short 'Underneath' was named an Official Selection in the Universal Studios Film Festival.
-'The Forthcoming' is a sci-fi drama currently being developed for television and due to start production towards the beginning of 2020.
-Horror being one of his favorite genres, he wrote two original pieces currently in development titled 'Glowing River' and 'Claimed'.
-Certainly last but not least, he co-wrote a film titled 'On the River' with Chazz Palminteri attached as the lead role.
+Horror being one of his favorite genres, he wrote two original pieces currently in development titled 'Glowing River' and 'Claimed', the latter being optioned to Leogon Entertainment out of Australia.
+Last but not least, he co-wrote a script titled 'On the River' with Chazz Palminteri attached as the lead role.